Annual Salary

 Swap to Engineering design or Manufacturing or go back to all job sectors or go to green jobs

-Cycle mechanics build, repair and service all kinds of bikes.
+Cycle mechanics build, repair and service all kinds of bikes, e-bikes and e-scooters.

 Average UK salary in 2024 was £37,430